 OUR TOP TIPS

-- Our glasses have been independently certified by Miele as dishwasher safe, which means that, when stacked correctly, they can withstand up to 1500 washes in a machine.
+- Our glasses have been independently certified by Miele as dishwasher safe when stacked correctly.

 - Stack your glasses well spaced out, so they are not touching one another or anything else.

 - If available, use stemware rack in your dishwasher as it provides support and stops your glassware from moving around.

 - To avoid stains or cloudiness: use soft water (low mineral content)

 - To avoid scratches: Avoid glass contact with other glass or metal